 Slack Lines

 If you’ve ever wanted to walk a tightrope high above the circus floor but got nervous just thinking about it, slack lining may be for you.
-Slack lining, an increasingly popular sport sweeping across Europe.
+Slack lining is an increasingly popular sport sweeping across Europe.
 It involves walking across a strechable strap that is only a couple inches off the ground.

 Slacklining is a balance sport that uses nylon webbing tensioned between two anchor points.
 Slacklining is distinct from tightrope walking in that the line is not held rigidly taut (although it is still under some tension); it is instead dynamic, stretching and bouncing like a long and narrow trampoline.
 The line’s tension can be adjusted to suit the user and different types of dynamic webbing can be used to achieve a variety of feats.